Apostolos Toskas: International career

 Toskas was a member Greece U21, which in 1969 won the 2nd Balkan Youth Championship.

 Toskas made his debut for Greece on 19 July 1969 in an away friendly 1–0 defeat against Australia, under the guidance of Dan Georgiadis.
 In total he participated in 20 matches between 1969 and 1973.

+Managerial career

+Since his retirement, Toskas was involved in coaching, working with many amateur clubs in Athens, such as Aris Petroupolis.
+In 1995 he worked at AEK as a coach in the reserve team, alongside Andreas Stamatiadis and in the following season he became the assistant of Petros Ravousis in the first team.

 Personal life

 Toskas is an integral member of the veterans association of AEK.

 His son, Grigoris was also a footballer who played at AEK Athens from 2000 to 2005.